openforis/sepal-doc/docs/source/setup/register.rst

 .. tip::

-    Once you signup to SEPAL, you'll might want to request access to our group on Google. follow this `link <https://groups.google.com/g/sepal-users>`__ and click on :guilabel:`ask to join group`.
+    Once you signup to SEPAL, you can request access to our group on Google. follow this `link <https://groups.google.com/g/sepal-users>`__ and click on :guilabel:`ask to join group`.
     For community questions (only in english) we recommand to use the `GIS.StackExchange <https://gis.stackexchange.com/questions/tagged/sepal>`__ platform and use the :guilabel:`sepal` tag.
 Your question might be useful to others!

 Sign up to GEE